-Awarded to four qualifying Grays Harbor and Pacific County students each year, the Lonngren family endowed these renewable scholarships through their estates.
+Awarded to four qualifying Grays Harbor and Pacific County students each year, these renewable scholarships were endowed through the estates of the Lonngren family.
 Students must have a 3.0 Grade Point Average with preference given to dislocated workers.
-The Lonngrens were longtime Harbor residents; he had a successful Forestry career with Rayonier and other logging operations.
+The Lonngrens were longtime harbor residents; he had a successful Forestry career with Rayonier and other logging operations.

 Established in memory of GHC student Bobbie Jo Mattice, this scholarship is awarded to a sophomore in the Human Services Program who has a minimum 2.0 Grade Point Average.
 This scholarship is funded by fellow students and the Human Service Club.

 Patsy E. McDonald Memorial Scholarship

 This endowed scholarship was established in 2003 by Doctors Les Reid and Estelle Connolly Reid.
 It is awarded to a student who has been accepted into the GHC Nursing Program.
 The scholarship honors the Reids’ longtime friend, Ms. McDonald, who graduated from the GHC Nursing Program and worked in their Medical practices in both Aberdeen and Tacoma.